BDC Hamburger Icon

 3. Finding and attracting customers is a business startup challenge.

 Attracting customers is an area where many new businesses stumble.
 After all, if no one buys what you’re selling, you can’t succeed.
-Ideally, you conducted market research before launching your business to ensure your offerings had a receptive market.
-Now you must identify your target audience, understand their needs and determine what they’re willing to pay.
+Ideally, you’ll conduct market research before launching your business to ensure you have a receptive market.
+Next, you must identify your target audience, understand their needs and determine what they’re willing to pay.

 To find and attract customers, you must create a marketing plan that identifies the following: